Leica Q Typ 116 versus Sony RX100 V

 Both the Q Typ 116 and the RX100 V are current models that good online retailers will have in stock.
 You can check the latest prices, for example, at amazon.
 The RX100 V replaced the earlier Sony RX100 IV, while the Q Typ 116 does not have a direct predecessor.

-So what is the bottom line?
+So what conclusions can be drawn?
 Which of the two cameras – the Leica Q Typ 116 or the Sony RX100 V – has the upper hand?
-Below is a summary of the relative strengths of each of the two contestants.
+A synthesis of the relative strong points of each of the models is listed below.

 Reasons to prefer the Leica Q (Typ 116):